One on one help for anyone curious about or just new to Linux.

 We won't pick just one ahead of time.
 We will accept suggestions and requests, as the course of the meeting will be entirely up to those that attend.
-Join us to share the knowledge, learning experiences, problem solving and effective techniques.
+Join us to share our knowledge, learning experiences, problem solving, techniques, tips and troubleshooting.

 We can mostly explore the traditional Graphical User Interface (GUI), as it is easy to use, often familiar, and friendly to use.
 We will NOT focus on the Command Line Interface (CLI) as it is seldom required and generally optional for day to day use.
 However, it has many benefits.

 We have access to many formal slide show presentations; but, we use them only to present information and encourage discussion.
 We encourage and prefer lively interaction and user questions.
 We always want user questions to be asked.
 We never think that any question is too dumb.

 A selected topic will NOT restrict the course of our meetings.
 These topics are tentative.
 They are only suggestions.